Refine and Represent: Region-to-Object Representation Learning

-\paragraph{Limitations} \looseness=-1 While our experiments and ablations indicate that \ours learns object-centric masks throughout pretraining, we do not have a guarantee that such masks will necessarily identify objects.
-As shown by several examples in Appendix \ref{sec:visual}, there are several failure cases where \ours segmentations group different objects together or separates parts of objects that have significantly different color, texture, or brightness compared to the rest of the object. \ours is an unsupervised pretraining algorithm, and without semantic grounding from object-level annotations, it cannot necessarily distinguish between the semantics of what constitutes an object.
+\paragraph{Limitations.} \looseness=-1 While our experiments and ablations indicate that \ours learns object-centric masks throughout pretraining, we cannot guarantee that such masks will necessarily identify objects.
+As shown by the examples in the Appendix, there are several failure cases where \ours segmentations group different objects together or separates parts of objects that have significantly different color, texture, or brightness compared to the rest of the object. \ours is an unsupervised pretraining algorithm, and without semantic grounding from object-level annotations, it cannot necessarily distinguish between the semantics of what constitutes an object.
 Nevertheless, as indicated by our strong experimental results, \ours learns useful representations that can be finetuned for dense downstream prediction tasks.